Beleaguered Trudeau rival embraces trucker protest despite concerns of violence

 In an editorial published Thursday in the Toronto Sun, O'Toole acknowledged he was concerned the protest could be hijacked by "individuals who plan to use (it) as a means for violence.... (which would) only serve to delegitimize valid and reasonable concerns".

-Trudeau said this week the convoy represented a "small fringe minority" who "do not represent the views of Canadians."
-About 90% of Canada's cross-border truckers and 77% of the population has had two shots.
+Trudeau on Friday said he was concerned about the protest turning violent in an interview with the Canadian Press, and said this week the convoy represented a "small fringe minority" who "do not represent the views of Canadians."

-Just as a rock-throwing anti-vaxxer during last year's campaign brought Trudeau sympathy and support, disruptions resulting from the protest could bolster Trudeau at O'Toole's expense.
+Just as a rock-throwing anti-vaccineprotester during last year's campaign brought Trudeau sympathy and support, disruptions resulting from the protest could bolster Trudeau at O'Toole's expense.

 "This is a country that's all about peace, order and good government," said David Coletto, chief executive officer of Abacus Data polling company, so if there is violence or chaos, the Conservatives will be seen as "cheerleaders".